swavkulinski/flutter-platform-specific-widgets/README.md

 # Old good factory

-Main obstacle I see in creating native experience on Flutter is the fact that you are asked to rebuild two layouts using platform specific widgets e.g. *CupertinoButton* and *FlatButton*, *CupertinoNavBar* ro *AppBar*.
+Main obstacle in creating native experience on Flutter is the fact that you are asked to rebuild two layouts using platform specific widgets e.g. *CupertinoButton* and *FlatButton*, *CupertinoNavBar* ro *AppBar*.

 Instead of writing entire layout twice why not make widgets aware of the platform and provide specific implementation.